swaptacular/swpt_accounts/protocol.rst

    than this message's timestamp (the ``ts`` field) plus ``max_commit_delay`` seconds.
 This MUST be a non-negative number.
-If the client does not want the deadline for the transfer to be shorter that normal, this field should be set to some huge number.
+If the client does not want the deadline for the transfer to be shorter than normal, this field should be set to some huge number.
 Normally, this would be ``2147483647``.

 ts : date-time